Till Death do us part?

 - First of all, corporates should consider if all they need is a means to collect account statements or if they also want to process payments via a direct bank connection in their treasury system.
 In most cases, the latter makes more sense, in particular in the long run, taking into consideration system integration and the reduction of individual logins, platforms, access, and tokens.
 This is not necessarily true for all countries and banks but at least for a company’s most relevant business areas.

 - A second very important aspect is directly connected to this: the scope of the integration project.
 In which and in how many countries do I want to optimize payments?
 In which countries do I only need to collect account statements?
 Where do I want to actively make payments?
 Security also often plays a crucial role when analyzing requirements for specific countries – for example regarding corruption or payment fraud.

-- Another crucial factor when deciding on a bank connectivity solution is which banks a company mainly works with and wants to work with in the future.
+- Another crucial factor when deciding on a bank connectivity solution is which banks a company mainly works with and wants to work within the future.
 Do they have a large bank portfolio?
 Are they planning a consolidation?
-Or does the company’s strategy focus on one main bank?
+Or does the company’s strategic focus on one main bank?
 The banking strategy plays a vital role, in particular when it comes to deciding between a direct connection to a bank or using the SWIFT Network.

 - This company’s main challenge is security for payments in “difficult countries” – such as China, Brazil etc. They’re not opposed to having one main bank and should consider if a direct host-to-host connection to one bank in the countries they operate in would make sense.
 For a number of banks, such host-to-host connections in “exotic locations” have been tried and tested and can be implemented with relatively little effort in a realistic timeframe.
 In turn, pilot projects with specific banks requested by the customer are also very common – we don’t do “can’t do.”
 We can always add local “plug and play” communication standards to a solution.